- Goal setting seems like an academic exercise:

 This is a very basic, easily managed approach to goal setting.
 You can obviously get much more complicated and sophisticated but this works and the most important thing is to start somewhere.

-Try it … this time next year you can be sitting and reviewing how you did in all of those categories and planning for 2018!
+Try it … this time next year you can be sitting and reviewing how you did in all of those categories and planning for next year!
 Good luck!

 Want to know where Canada’s hot jobs are?
 Visit the Eagle Job Board!